mpv-player/mpv/DOCS/man/options.rst

     likely works with Intel GPUs only.
 It also requires the opengl EGL backend.

-    The ``cuda`` and ``cuda-copy`` modes provides deinterlacing in the decoder which is useful as there is no other deinterlacing mechanism in the opengl output path.
+    The ``cuda`` and ``cuda-copy`` modes provides deinterlacing in the decoder which is useful as there is no other deinterlacing mechanism in the gpu output path.
 To use this deinterlacing you must pass the option:
     ``vd-lavc-o=deint=[weave|bob|adaptive]``.
     Pass ``weave`` (or leave the option unset) to not attempt any